-Lord Jesus, we thank You for the word that has enabled us to understand better the will of the Father.
-May Your Spirit enlighten our actions and grant us the strength to practice what Your Word has revealed to us.
-May we, like Mary, Your mother, not only listen to but also practice the Word.
+Lord Jesus, we thank for the word that has enabled us to understand better the will of the Father.
+May your Spirit enlighten our actions and grant us the strength to practice that which your Word has revealed to us.
+May we, like Mary, your mother, not only listen to but also practice the Word.
 You who live and reign with the Father in the unity of the Holy Spirit forever and ever.
 Amen.

 Our living God,

-we hunger for lasting life and happiness

-and the fulfillment of all our hopes.

-Satisfy all our hungers

-through your Son Jesus Christ, who is our bread of life.

-And when he has filled us with himself,

-may he lead and strengthen us

-to bring to a waiting world

-the food of reconciliation and joy,

-which you alone can give to the full.
+we hunger for lasting life and happiness and the fulfilment of all our hopes.
+Satisfy all our hungers through your Son Jesus Christ, who is our bread of life.
+And when he has filled us with himself, may he lead and strengthen us to bring to a waiting world the food of reconciliation and joy, which you alone can give to the full.
 We ask this thorough Christ our Lord.

-The next day, the crowd that remained across the sea saw that there had been only one boat there, and that Jesus had not gone along with his disciples in the boat, but only his disciples had left.
-Other boats came from Tiberias near the place where they had eaten the bread when the Lord gave thanks.
-When the crowd saw that neither Jesus nor his disciples were there, they themselves got into boats and came to Capernaum looking for Jesus.
-And when they found him across the sea they said to him, "Rabbi, when did you get here?"
-Jesus answered them and said, "Amen, amen, I say to you, you are looking for me not because you saw signs but because you ate the loaves and were filled.
-Do not work for food that perishes but for the food that endures for eternal life, which the Son of Man will give you.
-For on him the Father, God, has set his seal."
-So they said to him, "What can we do to accomplish the works of God?"
-Jesus answered and said to them, "This is the work of God, that you believe in the one he sent."
+Next day, the crowd that had stayed on the other side saw that only one boat had been there, and that Jesus had not got into the boat with his disciples, but that the disciples had set off by themselves.
+Other boats, however, had put in from Tiberias, near the place where the bread had been eaten.

+When the people saw that neither Jesus nor his disciples were there, they got into those boats and crossed to Capernaum to look for Jesus.
+When they found him on the other side, they said to him, 'Rabbi, when did you come here?'

+Jesus answered: In all truth I tell you, you are looking for me not because you have seen the signs but because you had all the bread you wanted to eat.
+Do not work for food that goes bad, but work for food that endures for eternal life, which the Son of man will give you, for on him the Father, God himself, has set his seal.

+Then they said to him, 'What must we do if we are to carry out God's work?'
+Jesus gave them this answer, 'This is carrying out God's work: you must believe in the one he has sent.'

-- In today's Gospel we begin the discourse on the Bread of Life (Jn 6:22-71), which is extended during the next six days, until the end of the week.
+In today's Gospel we begin the Discourse on the Bread of Life (Jn 6: 22-71), which is extended during the next six days, until the end of the week.
 After the multiplication of the loaves, the people follow Jesus.
 They had seen the miracle; they had eaten and were satiated and wanted more!
 They were not concerned about looking for the sign or the call of God that was contained in all of this.
-When the people found Jesus in the synagogue at Capernaum, He had a long conversation with them, called the Discourse of the Bread of Life.
-It is not really a discourse, but it is a series of seven brief dialogues which explain the meaning of the multiplication of the bread, symbol of the new Exodus and of the Eucharistic Supper. - It is good to keep in mind the division of the chapter in order to understand better its significance:
+When the people found Jesus in the Synagogue of Capernaum, he had a long conversation with them, called the Discourse of the Bread of Life.
+It is not really a Discourse, but it treats of a series of seven brief dialogues which explain the meaning of the multiplication of the bread, symbol of the new Exodus and of the Eucharistic Supper.

+It is good to keep in mind the division of the chapter in order to understand better its significance: